mik-jozef/chalk/spec-notes.md

-replace `a?b:c` by `if a then b else c`? warn on compile-time known branches warning for labels unused use `stlib` instead of `std` as abbreviation for standard library? motivation - std has multiple meanings
-Is `class|Int` allowed?
-classes and traits must have uppercase starting letter, other variables must have lowercase starting letter for statements - support all `for {}; for cond {}; for cond; inr {}; for init; cond; inr {}` compiler - if a nullable `value` is unsafely used as non-null, assume it is non-null,
+replace `a?b:c` by `if a then b else c`? warn on compile-time known branches warning for labels unused classes and traits must have uppercase starting letter, other variables must have lowercase starting letter for statements - support all `for {}; for cond {}; for cond; inr {}; for init; cond; inr {}` compiler - if a nullable `value` is unsafely used as non-null, assume it is non-null,